Rock music in Russia: The 1980s: Golden era

-In the 1980s, an underground scene of rock artists emerged who based their style on a mix of Western rock music (particularly from the 1960s and 1970s but also, increasingly, on the emerging New Wave, NWOBHM and Western punk rock) and the Russian bard traditions.
+In the 1980s, an underground scene of rock artists emerged who based their style on a mix of Western rock music (particularly from the 1960s and 1970s, but also, increasingly, on the emerging New Wave, NWOBHM and Western punk rock) and the Russian bard traditions.
 Bands such as Voskreseniye, Alisa, Autograph, Kino, Mashina Vremeni, Nautilus Pompilius, Aquarium, Secret, Piknik, DDT, Krematorij, Grazhdanskaya Oborona, and Agatha Christie became influential in the development of the genre, with subsequent artists influenced by their style.
 At the same time, many bands of the 1980s were, in a sense, a group accompanying a songwriter.
 Often bands were formed around such an author of lyrics (and sometimes music), who was usually considered a "leader" and, just like the band, became widely known.

 In 1980, Spring Rhythms: Tbilisi-80 took place in Tbilisi in the Georgian SSR.
 It was the first official rock festival in the Soviet Union.
-Almost all the performers and prize-winners at the festival were rock groups from the Russian SFSR.
+Many of the prize-winners at the festival were rock groups from the Russian SFSR, as well as Georgia and the Baltics.
 The "Fiztech—1982" festival actually launched the popularity of new wave.

-In the late 1970s and early 1980s, a lot of amateur bands who signed labor agreements and contracts with various philharmonic societies of the USSR, such as "Mashina Vremeni", "Zemlyane", "Autograph", "Cruise", "Dialog", and others, were able to break into professional scene.
+In the late 1970s and early 1980s, a lot of amateur bands who signed labor agreements and contracts with various philharmonic societies of the USSR, such as "Mashina Vremeni", "Zemlyane", "Autograph", "Cruise", and "Dialog", among others, were able to break into professional scene.

 Since the mid-80s Russian rock was also influenced by the Russian art group Mitki.

 The lyrics of the Soviet rock bands often dealt with the darkest sides of 1980s Soviet life, such as domestic violence, alcoholism (an infamous song by Nautilus Pompilius contained the lines "Alain Delon drinks a double bourbon/Alain Delon doesn't drink eau de cologne" as a sarcastic contrast to the alcoholic father described in the song and an indictment of the escapist attitudes of state-run media) and crime, and often carried a hidden political message.

 In consequence, the mainstream Soviet radio and television ignored Soviet rock bands, which often reached audiences only through word of mouth.
 The monopoly for music publishing in the USSR belonged to Melodiya, the Soviet record label owned and operated by the Council of Ministers through the Ministry of Culture.
-Melodiya had a strict policy against publishing rock music or underground musicians, while promoting VIAs, whose members as well as the composers and writers who worked with them were members of the Union of Composers.
+Melodiya had a strict policy against publishing rock music or underground musicians, while promoting VIAs, whose members (as well as the composers and writers who worked with them) were members of the Union of Composers.
 Some rock musicians (Yuri Shevchuk, Yegor Letov and many others) had problems with the KGB due to their public activities.
 During the early 1980s, Soviet authorities started to exert heavy pressure on amateur bands, banning underground concerts as a sort of illegal commercial activity and imprisoning some music promoters and sound engineers for earning money from underground concerts.

-Many of the 1980s bands remain active and popular among Russian youth.
+Many of the bands from the 1980s remain active and popular among Russian youth.
 The term Russian rock is often used to refer to the particular sound of these bands.